Rolf Harris: Early life

 Harris was born on 30 March 1930 in Bassendean, a suburb of Perth, Western Australia, to Agnes Margaret (née Robbins) and Cromwell ("Crom") Harris, who had both emigrated from Cardiff, Wales.
 He grew up in Wembley, Perth.
 He was named after Rolf Boldrewood, the pseudonym of an Australian writer whom his mother admired.
-After his later fame, Harris was often referred to as "the boy from Bassendean" within Australia.
+After his later fame, Harris was often referred to within Australia as "the boy from Bassendean".
 As a child he owned a dog called Buster Fleabags, about whom he later wrote a book (for the UK Quick Reads Initiative).

 Harris attended Bassendean State School and Perth Modern School in Subiaco, later gaining a Bachelor of Arts from the University of Western Australia and a Diploma of Education from Claremont Teachers' College (now Edith Cowan University).
-While he was just 16, and still a student at Perth Modern School, his self-portrait in oils was one of the 80 works (out of 200 submitted) accepted to be hung in the Art Gallery of New South Wales as an entry in the 1947 Archibald Prize.
+When he was 16, and still a student at Perth Modern School, his self-portrait in oils was one of the 80 works (out of 200 submitted) accepted to be hung in the Art Gallery of New South Wales as an entry in the 1947 Archibald Prize.
 He painted a portrait of the then Lieutenant Governor of Western Australia, Sir James Mitchell, for the 1948 Archibald Prize.
 He won the 1949 Claude Hotchin prize for oil colours with his landscape "On a May Morning, Guildford".

 As an adolescent and young adult Harris was a champion swimmer.
 In 1946, he was the Australian Junior 110 yd Backstroke Champion.
 He was also the Western Australian state champion over a variety of distances and strokes during the period from 1948 to 1952.